Nuralyio/the-agent/packages/web-ui/README.md

 ### Chat Interface

-The chat interface allows you to control browser automation using natural
+The chat interface allows you to control the AI agent using natural
 language:

 ```
 Examples:
 - "Go to google.com"
 - "Take a screenshot"
-- "Search for automation tools"
+- "Search for tools"
 - "Scroll down 500 pixels"
 - "Click the submit button"
 ```

 ### Quick Commands

-Pre-built commands for common automation tasks:
+Pre-built commands for common agent tasks:

 - Take a screenshot
 - Go to google.com
 - Scroll down 500 pixels
 - Wait for 2 seconds
-- Go to github.com and search for automation
+- Go to github.com and search for tools

 ### Real-time Updates

-The dashboard automatically connects to the automation server and displays:
+The dashboard automatically connects to the agent server and displays:

 - Live execution steps
 - Current browser screenshots